Amey-Thakur/DISTRIBUTED-COMPUTING-AND-DISTRIBUTED-COMPUTING-LAB/README.md

 This repository is openly shared to support learning and knowledge exchange across the academic community.

 **For Students**
-Use these resources as reference materials for understanding distributed algorithms and preparing for laboratory sessions or examinations.
+Use these resources as reference materials for understanding distributed systems, coordination paradigms, and preparing for examinations.
+All content is organized for self-paced learning.

 **For Educators**
-These materials may serve as examples for implementation logic or theoretical documentation.
+These materials may serve as curriculum references, lab examples, or supplementary teaching resources.
+Attribution is appreciated when utilizing content.

 **For Researchers**
-The comparative analysis within the Case Study may provide technical insights into file system architectures.
+The documentation and organization may provide insights into academic resource curation and educational content structuring.

 ---